gururajks/pickup_backend/README.md

 ```

 ## AUTH0:
-Customer: "create:orders", "read:orders"
+Customer: "create:orders", "read:orders".

-A customer can create and read orders
+A customer can create and read orders.
 AUTH0 role: pickup_customer

-Merchant: "read:orders"
+Merchant: "read:orders".

-A merchant can only read orders
+A merchant can only read orders.
 AUTH0 role: pickup_merchant

 Authorization is required for creating and reading orders